Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 What's the difference between Monday.com plans?

-The main differences come down to three things: automations (Basic gets almost nothing, Standard gets 250/month, Pro gets 25,000/month), private boards (Pro and above only), and advanced reporting.
+The main differences come down to three things: automations (Basic gets almost none, Standard gets 250/month, Pro gets 25,000/month), private boards (Pro and above only), and advanced reporting.
 For most small teams, Standard is the sweet spot — you get enough automation to feel the benefit without paying Pro prices.
 If you find yourself bumping against the 250 automation limit regularly, that's your sign to upgrade.